cytoscape/cytoscape-manual/docs/Supported_Network_File_Formats.md

 Critically, applications are free to add and maintain their own aspects without coordinating or negotiating with disinterested applications.

 As an illustration using the picture below, a three node network can be described as a list of nodes ("nodes Aspect") and edges that link them ("edges Aspect").
 If the network has been laid out, a separate aspect ("cartesianLayout Aspect") can describe the position of each node.
 More concretely, a CX encoding would have three nodes in the "nodes Aspect", each with unique IDs.
 The "edges Aspect" references each node by ID, with each edge having its own ID.
 Finally, the "cartesianLayout Aspect" ties coordinates to nodes by ID.
 In fact, a network may have many aspects, describing node and edge attributes, subnetworks, visual properties, groups and so on.

 ![cx_example.png](_static/images/Network_Formats/cx_example.png)

+The actual JSON encoding for a CX stream is described in the [CX document](https://github.com/CyComponent/CyWiki/blob/master/docs/CX/CX.md).
+It would appear something like this:

+    {
+      "nodes": [{"@id": 1}, {"@id": 2}, {"@id": 3}],
+      "edges": [{"s": 1, "@id": 4, "t": 2},
+                {"s": 2, "@id": 5, "t": 3}],
+      "cartesianLayout": [{"x": 100, "node": 1, "y": 100},
+                          {"x": 200, "node": 2, "y": 200},
+                          {"x": 100, "node": 3, "y": 200}]
+    }